Youseii/DetectCar/README.md

 and show where is the car.

 ## Installation
-Install the requirements.txt available in the repository.
+  * Install the requirements.txt available in the repository for the libraries

-### Librairies for the installation
-- Opencv
+  * Run car_detect.py

 ![](DetectCar/tempsnip.png)